minichdemo/CaesarCipherDecryptionTool/README.md

 ![](modulus1.png)
 Modulus gives the remainder when we are dividing two integers.
 There is also another way to think of modulus.
 Sometimes modulus is called *clock arithmetic*.
 Go to [https://studio.code.org/s/allthethings/stage/31/puzzle/1](https://studio.code.org/s/allthethings/stage/31/puzzle/1) and experiment with the Modulo Clock Widget.
 Here's how 8 divided by 5 looks on the clock widget.
 ![](modulus2.JPG)
 Then see if you can answer these questions on your own *without* using the widget.
-HINT: all of these are kind of easy if you understand how Modulo works - don't be fooled by the big number on the first one:
+HINT: all of these are kind of easy if you understand how Modulus works - don't be fooled by the big number on the first one:
 * 24 MOD 817234
 * 24 MOD 23
 * 15 MOD 4